Why You Need a Vinyl Collection App

 3. Groovv

 Groovv has strong design sensibilities.
 The interface is clean and thoughtful.
 Adding records feels smooth.
 Browsing your collection is pleasant.
-For pure visual design on iPhone, Groovv does a good job.
+For pure visual design, Groovv does a good job, and it runs on both iPhone and Android.

 It offers Discogs import, though it is one-way.
 You can pull your Discogs collection in, but changes you make in Groovv do not sync back.
 Barcode scanning works well.
 The app is focused and does not try to do too much.

 Strengths: Clean, well-designed interface.
+Free tier plus a one-time lifetime option. iPhone and Android.
 Good barcode scanning.
 Discogs import.

-Weaknesses: Subscription pricing adds up. iPhone only.
+Weaknesses: Free tier caps at 100 records.
 One-way Discogs sync.
 No NFC.
 No Apple TV.

 4. My Vinyl+